zhuragat/hh-parser/README.md

 These instructions allow you to run a copy of the project on your local machine for development and testing purposes.

 1. Download the entire repository.
-2. Place the LinkedinScraping directory in your Python environment.
+2. Place the hh-parser directory in your Python environment.
-3. Go to the LinkedinScraping directory and do the following:
+3. Go to the hh-parser directory and do the following:
 ``
 pip install -r requirements.txt
 ``